 At some point in my childhood, my interests shifted from toy tractors to toy cars.
 From that point on, I’d say you could consider me a “car guy”.
 My experiences with the real thing began when my father (also a car guy) took me to vintage sports car races at Mid-Ohio and subsequently with the acquisition of a 1974 Porsche 914 in the late 90’s.
 When I was 16, I started working in a European car shop run by a genuine German mechanic.
 I spent a many years working there in some capacity or another.
 Cars have been the bulk of both my work and play for many years.
 Here’s a look at some of the vehicles past and present in the home stable:

 2012 Triumph Bonneville SE – Though I’ve always been a “car guy” I still enjoy anything that propels itself with an engine.
 For a time, I was a technician with my local Triumph motorcycle dealership.
 In the summer of 2013, we participated in Erie, PA’s “Roar on the Shore” motorcycle extravaganza.
 I rolled this Bonneville out of our showroom to ride back and forth from the shop to the event and back home for the weekend.
 After just a couple days, I had put the bike’s first 200 miles on the odometer.
 The “Roar” was over, but I didn’t want to give up the Bonnie, so I bought it for myself.
-I use the bike as much as possible (weather permitting) and so far I’ve put about 6,000 miles on it at the time of writing.
-I’ve removed some of the baffling from the mufflers, ripped out the emissions control air-injection, modified the airbox for greater flow and installed a K&N, added a Triumph Thruxton bar-end mirror, a more vintage looking Bosch H4 headlight, fork gaiters, and a few other details.
+I use the bike as much as possible (weather permitting) and so far (Fall 2017) I’ve put about 14,000 miles on it.
+I’ve removed some of the baffling from the mufflers, ripped out the emissions control air-injection, modified the airbox for greater flow and installed a K&N, added a Triumph Thruxton bar-end mirror, a more vintage looking Bosch H4 headlight, fork gaiters, dual-sport tires (not shown – handy for those Maine fire roads) and a few other details.

 1974 Porsche 914 – In early 2010, my dad and I picked up this Porsche in New Hampshire after hitting “Buy It Now” on E-bay and drove it the 600+ miles back.
 (Technically, it’s his car, but I’ve spent a lot of time with it) It’s about as original as they come and had only 54,000 miles at the time of purchase.
 Currently It’s nearing 80,000 miles and it’s mostly used on sunny days, and trips to the vintage races in Watkins Glen.
 A few things about it have changed here and there, such as the chrome bumpers and a set of Mahle wheels (not shown here).
 We’re slowly working on building up a mildly hot-rodded 2.1 liter engine that will eventually be replacing the stock 1.8.
 More on that when the time comes though.

 1948 Massey-Harris Pony – This wonderful old workhorse originally belonged to my grandfather.
-It was used regularly for decades, but generally well maintained.
+It was used regularly for five decades, but generally well maintained.
 It fell into disuse for a few years, but I have returned it to full working order.
-It’s semi-retired these days, but the Pony still gets used to push around the occasional dirt pile or yank up a tree-stump now and then.
+It’s mostly retired these days, but the Pony still gets used to push around the occasional dirt pile or yank up a tree-stump now and then.

 1993 Saab 900 Turbo – I came across this ’93 Turbo in 2004 with only 72,000 on the clock.
 At that time, it was red and pretty presentable.
 I drove this car until 2008 when the rust – which came as a result of poor collision repair before I got it and several subsequent nasty winters – worsened and I started driving my VW.
 I’ve always enjoyed this car, and frankly, have put it through hell and back.
 Even after I put over 100k on it myself, the only time it ever really let me down where when it experienced a failed ball joint and a bad water pump.
 In the fall of 2012, I finally got this car back on the road after it sat in my back yard for several years.
 While it’s now painted rat-rod flat black (I know, don’t judge) and yes, it generally looks pretty ghastly, it’s served me as basic transportation through the winter after purchasing my BMW.
 At the time of writing, the old “Slaab” has 189,000 on the odometer but it’s back to it’s old parking spot under a shady tree in a back yard in Pennsylvania.
 I needs work – too much, really – but I just can’t part with it.

-1974 Porsche 914 2.0 – The car that sort-of started it all is out of commission following a hit-and-run accident in 2008.
-It was built in September of 1973 and originally sold in Erie, PA at the now out-of-business Presque Isle Porsche in January of 1974.
+1974 Porsche 914 2.0 – The car that sort-of “started it all” is permanently out of commission following a hit-and-run accident in 2008.
+It was built in September of 1973 and originally sold in Erie, PA at the now out-of-business Presque Isle Porsche-Audi in January of 1974.
 It has remained in the city throughout its life.
-My father and I put a lot of work into this car and it was nearly fully restored over the course of the last decade.
-It’s purpose at the moment is basically to look forlorn and donate parts to the ‘new’ 914.
+My father and I put a lot of work into this car and it was nearly fully restored over the course of a decade.
+Now, as sad as it is, we keep it around to donate parts to the ‘new’ 914.

-2000 Volkswagen Golf 1.8T – My former daily driver was the ol’ Golf.
+2000 Volkswagen Golf 1.8T – My daily driver through most of college was this ol’ Golf.
 My dad got this car when it was new back in early 2000 and the miles racked-up ever since.
 When I sold the car in April of 2012, it had over 215,600 miles, and was still going strong.
-It’s been a little battle scarred and but it really held up remarkably well.
-Honestly, wasn’t as fun as the Saab(s) were, though it remained rather quick thanks to the 1.8T – only about 7000 4-door Golf IVs got that engine, and it’s probably been the most reliable part of the car.
+It’s been a little battle scarred and but it really held up remarkably well, all things considered.
+Only about 7,000 4-door Golf IVs (not GTIs) got the 1.8t, and it was the most reliable part of the car.

 2001 Jeep Wrangler – I briefly had a Jeep Wrangler.
 4.0L straight six, five-speed manual.
-But that, of course, is another story.
+I really rather wish I’d have kept it, but that of course, is another story.